FarfallaHu/Friendly-Chat/README.md

 Admin login need to use google and firebase is link with this accound also.

-Google login my need Authentication.
+Google login may need Authentication.
 Please check the video for all the detail.